mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 3.16.0 =
+* Switched from loading the customizer by rendering an iframe to loading the customizer by calling the new external MyStyle Customize script.
+* Updated the main plugin file to reflect that the plugin has been tested with up to WooCommerce 4.9.2.
+* Updated the readme.txt file to reflect that the plugin has been tested with up to WordPress 5.6.0
+* Improved the text on the options page in the admin.
+* Fixed the API credentials check while moving it serverside.
+* Fixed and improved the contextual help.
+* Fixed a bunch of broken unit tests
+* Linted the whole plugin.
+* Removed some orphaned code.
+* Updated the copyright year to 2021.

 = 3.15.2 =
 * Fixed Order admin refund bug.